CiscoDevNet/NSO-Playground-System-Install/README.md

 ## How can I add my own example?

-1. Create an example you want to share on a public Github repository.
+1. Create an example you want to share on a public GitHub repository.
 Don't forget to add instructions.
-2. Specify the NSO variant (System/Local install) you want to use to your README.md file.
+2. Specify the NSO variant (System/Local install) you want to use for your README.md file.
 3. Submit your repo on <https://developer.cisco.com/codeexchange/submit/>
 4. Once your submission is approved, your repository will be featured on the [Cisco Cloud IDE](https://developer.cisco.com/codeexchange/search/?complexity=devenv)
 5. That's it!
 Now you can start exploring, playing, and sharing your awesome examples.
 Let the creativity flow!